ghc/ghc/docs/users_guide/glasgow_exts.rst

 Generalised typing of mutually recursive bindings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+.. ghc-flag:: -XRelaxedPolyRec

+    Allow the typechecker to ignore references to bindings with
+    explicit type signatures.

 The Haskell Report specifies that a group of bindings (at top level, or
 in a ``let`` or ``where``) should be sorted into strongly-connected